khanhngoo/FFL2025-next.js-supabase/README.md

 1. Make sure image filenames use lowercase extensions (e.g., `.jpg` not `.JPG`)
 2. For large hero images, consider compressing them to under 1MB and using consistent dimensions
 3. Use the `OptimizedImage` component for critical images that must display correctly
+4. Set the `quality` prop directly on the `OptimizedImage` component (e.g., `quality={85}`)
-4. For development, you can set `unoptimized={true}` on problematic images
+5. For development, you can set `unoptimized={true}` on problematic images

-You can also adjust the image optimization settings in `next.config.mjs` if needed.
+**Note**: We've moved image quality settings from global Next.js config to component-level props due to compatibility issues with some Next.js versions.
+The `OptimizedImage` component now accepts a `quality` prop that defaults to 85.